btigi/alarm/readme.md

 ## Usage

-swavewall is a command line application and should be run from a terminal session.
+alarm is a command line application and should be run from a terminal session.
 Application usage is

 ```
 Usage: alarm -t <time> [-f <audiofile>] [-m <message>]